kshitij9876/Assignment-1-End-to-End-Sentiment-Analysis-Pipeline/README.md

 # Assignment-1-End-to-End-Sentiment-Analysis-Pipeline

 This project implements a sentiment analysis pipeline using the IMDB Movie Reviews dataset.
 The process includes data acquisition, storage, cleaning, exploration, model training, and serving via a Flask API.
-The pipeline is deployable on Heroku for production.

 ---

 ## Project Setup